The central relevance of scientific methodology arises because

 (descriptions, explanations and predictions), and sentences

-about valid standardisation and regulation of a political system
+about valid standardization and regulation of a political system

 |2.1 Descriptive operation or